Nand Peeters: Biography

 Nand Peeters was a son of Désiré Peeters, a surgeon who founded his own clinic in Mechelen.
 After attending the local Saint Rumbold's high school, he studied at the Catholic University of Leuven, intending to become a gynecologist.
 But he finished his training in a maternity ward in Bruges.
 In 1945 he married Paula Langbeen, with whom he had six children, and who was his book-keeper all his life—Peeters detested all administrative work.
 In 1946 he settled as an ob-gyn in Turnhout.
 At the time Turnhout had none, even though it was (and is) the largest town in the northern part of the Campine, with a population then of about 32,000.
 Perinatal infant mortality in Turnhout was between 10 and 12% before his arrival; in his first year in Turnhout he managed to bring it down to two cases in some 500 deliveries.

 He was appointed head of the Maria Gabriël Maternity and of the gynecology department of Turnhout's municipal Saint-Elisabeth hospital in 1951.
 Under his direction, that department became one of the best in the country.
 He acquired the most modern technology available, did innovative research, encouraged young and promising doctors that he hired to do likewise, and introduced new techniques like echography.
 In 1952 Leuven University appointed him as one of its supervisors of trainee doctors.
 This appointment was withdrawn in 1963, for reasons that remain unclear.

 In 1953, also in Turnhout, he founded the Saint-Elisabeth nursing school, where he taught for free.
 Naturally the school provided him with well-trained nursing staff, whom he entrusted with far greater responsibilities than was customary at the time.
 He retired in 1986.
 An intracranial hemorrhage in 1988 ended his active life—communication became impossible.
 He lived another ten years, dying on December 27, 1998.

 Ob-gyn

-Peeters was first and foremost a practicing ob-gyn, a very busy and highly competent one, who stopped counting the number of deliveries that he had done when he reached the number of 30,000.
-Throughout his career his abiding concern was for the comfort of his patients.
-He was a man of few words, but a good listener, and the stories told by his patients testify to the respect in which they held him and the trust they put in him.
+Peeters was first and foremost a practicing ob-gyn, with over 30,000 deliveries.
+Throughout his career, his abiding concern was for the comfort of his patients.
+He was said to be a man of few words, but a good listener, and the stories told by his patients testify to the respect in which they held him and the trust they put in him.

 He did research, taught, and lectured to and published for both health care professionals and the general public.
 But he did all this because he hoped thereby to improve the welfare of his patients and of pregnant and nubile women in general.
 Typically, pain management during delivery was the first problem he tackled as a researcher, while still a trainee in Bruges.